cloudfoundry-community/splunk-firehose-nozzle/README.md

 * `ENABLE_EVENT_TRACING`: Enables event trace logging.
 Splunk events will now contain a UUID, Splunk Nozzle Event Counts, and a Subscription-ID for Splunk correlation searches.
 * `SPLUNK_VERSION`: The Splunk version that determines how HEC ingests metadata fields.
 Only required for Splunk version 6.3 or below.

+    > **`Please note`**: , SPLUNK_VERSION configuration parameter is only required for Splunk version 6.3 and below.
-   `Please note`: [Tile](https://network.pivotal.io/products/splunk-nozzle/) only supports deployment against Splunk version 6.4 or above, so if using Splunk version 6.3 or below, please deploy nozzle via CLI.
-Make sure to update the nozzle_manifest.yml with splunk_version (eg:- SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry)_
+    So if using Splunk version 6.3 or below, please deploy nozzle via CLI.
+Make sure to update the nozzle_manifest.yml with splunk_version (eg:- SPLUNK_VERSION: 6.3) as an env variable and [deploy nozzle as an app via CLI](#push-as-an-app-to-cloud-foundry).
+    **[Tile](https://network.pivotal.io/products/splunk-nozzle/)** only supports deployment for Splunk version 6.4 or above

 - - - -